Barton Gilman

 Recent Posts

-• Seventeen Barton Gilman Attorneys Named to 2022 Super Lawyers and Rising Stars Lists
+• Seven Barton Gilman Attorneys Named to 2025 Massachusetts Super Lawyers and Rising Stars Lists

-• 14 Attorneys from Barton Gilman Recognized in the 2023 Edition of The Best Lawyers in America ®
+• Eighteen Attorneys from Barton Gilman Recognized in 2026 Edition of The Best Lawyers in America® and Six Attorneys Recognized in Best Lawyers: Ones to Watch in America®

-• Nine Barton Gilman Attorneys Named to 2022 Professional Excellence in the Law
+• Eleven Barton Gilman Attorneys Selected as 2025 Professional Excellence in Law Honorees by Rhode Island Monthly

 Archives